adowlin/project-3-brew-exchange/README.md

 - As a returning visitor, I want to:
     - See coffee recipes added by other users.
     - Search for recipes by keyword.
-    - Log in to my account to see receipes I have added.
+    - Login to my account to see recipes I have added.
     - Edit recipes that I have added.
-    - Delete receipes that I have added.
+    - Delete recipes that I have added.

 - As the site owner, I want to:
     - Log in to my admin/superuser account.
     - Add brew method categories for users to choose from when creating recipes.
-    - Edit brew method categories.
     - Delete brew method categories.
+    - Edit or delete all recipes that have been added by any user on the site, to moderate the site's content.

 ### Scope
 #### Existing Features